JuliaVTK/WriteVTK.jl/README.md

     larger files, but is valid according to the XML specification.

   - If `compress` is `true` (default), data is first compressed using zlib.
+    Its value may also be a compression level between 1 (fast compression) and 9 (best compression).

 ## Examples